Theory of Evolutionary Spectra for Heteroskedasticity and Autocorrelation Robust Inference in Possibly Misspecified and Nonstationary Models: The Statistical Environment

-(iii) Autoregressive processes with time-varying coefficients\textemdash known as TVAR\textemdash augmented with structural breaks are SLS.
+(iii) Autoregressive processes with time-varying coefficients, known as TVAR, augmented with structural breaks are SLS.
 In this case, we do not have the exact relationship $A_{j,t,T}^{0}\left(\omega\right)=A_{j}\left(t/T,\,\omega\right)$ but only the approximate relationship \eqref{Eq.
-2.4 Smothenss Assumption on A}. \end{example} If $\mu$ and $A^{0}$ do not depend on $t$, then $V_{t,T}$ is stationary and the spectral representation of stationary processes applies.
-On the other hand, if there is only a single regime (i.e., $m_{0}=0$) then $V_{t,T}$ is locally stationary and the theory of \citet{dahlhaus:96} applies.
+2.4 Smothenss Assumption on A}. \end{example} If there is only a single regime (i.e., $m_{0}=0$) then $V_{t,T}$ is locally stationary {[}cf. \citet{dahlhaus:96}{]}.
+If $\mu$ and $A^{0}$ do not depend on $t$, then $V_{t,T}$ is stationary and the spectral representation of stationary processes applies.
 However, $m_{0}=0$ rules out structural change and regime switching models.
-With $m_{0}>0$ we propose a framework where parameter variation can occur either smoothly or abruptly\textemdash both are relevant for economic data.
+With $m_{0}>0$, we propose a framework where parameter variation can occur either smoothly or abruptly, both being relevant for economic data.\footnote{Some authors have used alternative notions of local stationarity that allow for discontinuities (i.e., piecewise locally stationary) and have established some results in other contexts which are not related to HAR inference {[}see, e.g., \citet{dahlhaus:2009}, \citet{last/shumway:08} and \citet{zhou:2013}{]}.
+In particular, our framework is more general because we also define (and work with) the covariance between observations belonging to different regimes whereas previous works considered only the covariance between observations belonging to the same regime thereby using smoothness which restricts the framework substantially.}

 Let $\left\lfloor \cdot\right\rfloor $ denote the largest smaller integer function and let $\mathcal{T}\triangleq\{T_{1}^{0},\,\ldots,\,T_{m_{0}}^{0}\}$.
 We define the spectrum of $V_{t,T}$ in \eqref{Eq.
 2.2 Definition V_t} (for fixed $T$) as